MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-active-inactive.md

 The report page filters by Melbourne as the departure airport, and the table visual groups by arrival airports.

+> [!NOTE]
-For Import models, the additional table has resulted in an increased model size, and longer refresh times.
+> For Import models, the additional table has resulted in an increased model size, and longer refresh times.
 As such, it contradicts the recommendations described in the [Data reduction techniques for Import modeling](import-modeling-data-reduction.md) article.
 However, in the example, the requirement to have only active relationships overrides these recommendations.
+>
-Note it's common that dimension-type tables contain low row counts relative to fact-type table row counts.
+> Further, it's common that dimension-type tables contain low row counts relative to fact-type table row counts.
 So, the increased model size and refresh times aren't likely to be excessively large.

 ### Refactoring methodology